 Diabetes Education Programs are delivered by health care providers with expertise in diabetes.
 They teach self-management of diabetes, and offer expertise in understanding the disease and how to manage it.
 They offer initial education to individuals and families as well as on-going follow-up which is essential in managing diabetes.
 To self-refer to a Diabetes Educaton Program, complete a self-referral form.

 Self-Management programs are delivered by peer leaders (lay people trained by health care providers) to provide self-management support and guidance to individuals and families who have been living with diabetes or other chronic conditions.
-These programs are a structured 6 week program to compliment diabetes education programs.
+There are a variety of free programs available throughout the province that compliment diabetes education programs.

-To learn more about self-management programs in our region, click here
+To learn more about self-management programs in our region, visit: www.wwselfmanagement.ca